arziere_history.jpg

 Swisstopo's aerial photographs taken in 1933 provide a useful way to check some details such as road network and forest boundaries.

 The area of interest is the Jura Mountains region north of the main road from La Cure on the boundary with Switzerland through Saint-Cergue to Arzier and then cross-country to Saint-George.
-The road from Saint-George to the French boundary forms the north-eastern boundary.
+The road from Saint-George that passes through Marchairuz before reaching the Switzerland-France near La Brassus boundary forms the north-eastern boundary.

-The other main sources, aside from local ground truth and much archived material, are swissTopo's swissALTI3D Digtal Terrain Model and its swissImage high-resolution (10 cm) aerial orthophoto mosaic.
+The other main sources, aside from local ground truth and much archived material, are swissTopo's swissALTI3D Digtal Elevation Model and its swissImage high-resolution (10 cm) aerial orthophoto mosaic.
 Both are available online.
-The DTM has been manually edited (using Photoshop with Avenza's GraphicImager plugin to save edited files as geotiff files) to remove roads and tracks constructed using heavy machinery after about 1898.
-The current OpenStreetMap has also been edited to restore forest and grassland boundaries and man-made features to their likely locations in 1845 and to introduce significant historical and geological features that are not mapped.
+The DEM has been manually edited (using Photoshop with Avenza's GraphicImager plugin to save edited files as geotiff files) to remove roads and tracks constructed using heavy machinery after about 1898.
+The current OpenStreetMap has also been edited to restore forest and grassland boundaries and man-made features to their likely locations in 1889 and to introduce significant historical and geological features that are not mapped.

 Part of the 1898 network has been replaced by modern roads and new alignments.
 However much of the historic network is still accessible, albeit with difficulty in some cases.
 The main issue in establishing the historic network is to eliminate the impact of extensive logging using heavy machinery.